Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Conclusion

 \section{Conclusion}

 In this work, we present a test-time scaling framework for chest X-ray report generation that addresses the limitations of shallow reasoning in existing VLLM-based approaches.
-By introducing a controllable reasoning mechanism and integrating structured medical priors through a Thought Graph Traversal, our method enables stepwise, organ-aware analysis that enhances both the logical consistency and diagnostic correctness of generated reports.
+By introducing a controllable reasoning mechanism and integrating structured medical priors through a thought graph traversal, our method enables stepwise, organ-aware analysis that enhances both the logical consistency and diagnostic correctness of generated reports.
 Extensive experiments on IU X-Ray and MIMIC-CXR demonstrate that our model significantly outperforms traditional zero-shot and few-shot baselines across multiple evaluation metrics.
 Ablation studies further confirm the importance of reasoning depth, prompt structure, and organ ordering in improving generation quality.
-Notably, we show that the order in which organs are analyzed affects model performance, and that optimizing this order can lead to statistically significant gains, especially in metrics like ROUGE-L. Our findings highlight the importance of structured, interpretable reasoning in medical report generation and suggest new directions for controlling inference dynamics in large medical VLLMs.
+Notably, we show that the order in which organs are analyzed affects model performance, and that optimizing this order can lead to statistically significant gains, especially in metrics like ROUGE-L. Although our method shows consistent improvements, the evaluation is limited to two English chest X-ray datasets: MIMIC-CXR and IU X-Ray which share similar institutional and linguistic conventions.
+Reporting styles vary across hospitals, regions, and languages, and broader validation on heterogeneous and multilingual corpora will be necessary to fully establish generalizability.
+We highlight cross-dataset robustness as an important direction for future work.
+Our findings highlight the importance of structured, interpretable reasoning in medical report generation and suggest new directions for controlling inference dynamics in large medical VLLMs.